 Now that we’ve considered the individual features of the Xceed and the Xtreme SE2, what can we conclude about how they stack up against each other?

-In terms of the weight resistance, both machines use the Power Rod system.
+In terms of weight resistance, both machines use the Power Rod system.
 They both come with 210 pounds as standard, upgradeable to 310 or 410 pounds.
 The resistance increments both go up in lots of 5 pounds.

 The big difference between the two machines is the fact that you can do about ten more exercises on the Xtreme SE2 than on the Xceed.
 However, with at least 65 exercises available on the Xceed, you get all of the basics and plenty of extras.
-These include squats, lat pulldowns, leg extensions, bench press, pec deck flies, biceps curls and triceps pushdowns.
+These include squats, lat pulldowns, leg extensions, bench press, pec deck flies, biceps curls, and triceps pushdowns.

-The ten exercise extra functionality of the SE2 will not make a whole lot of difference considering the huge range that you already get with the Xceed.
+The ten exercises extra functionality of the SE2 will not make a whole lot of difference considering the huge range that you already get with the Xceed.
 We do not think, therefore, that the extra cost of the SE2 is worth the extra exercise range that it offers.

 The difference between the two machines that is more meaningful is that the Xtreme SE 2 provides you with a quick-change system between exercises.
 This means that you do not have to worry about changing cables between some exercises, which you have to do on the Xceed.
 As a result, the SE2 allows you to move fluidly from one exercise to the next with no downtime.
 This means that your heart rate will not come down and your muscle pump will not be lost.
 The end result is a much more productive workout.